sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_24_CombinationGateQuiz/Quiz01.md

 **Description**

-a) If C and D is equal to 1, E will be 0, because it is the output of a XOR gate.
-Output of XOR gate will be 0, if both inputs are same.

-b) If C and D is equal to 1, E will be 0, because it is the output of a XOR gate.
-Output of XOR gate will be 0, if both inputs are same.

-c) If C and D is equal to 1, E will be 0, because it is the output of a XOR gate.
-Output of XOR gate will be 0, if both inputs are same.

-d) If C and D is equal to 1, E will be 0, because it is the output of a XOR gate.
+If C and D is equal to 1, E will be 0, because it is the output of a XOR gate.
 Output of XOR gate will be 0, if both inputs are same.

 ---
 ---